FAQs

 Food

-We are hoping to provide light snacks, coffee, tea, and lunches throughout the event with options to suit multiple dietary restrictions.
+We are hoping to provide light snacks, coffee, tea, and lunches throughout the event with options tosuit multiple dietary restrictions.
 The venue is in a central location with other food options available to participants as well.

 How can I get involved?

 We need people to make HAC happen!
-W hope you submitted a workshop proposal (the deadline was March 15).
+We hope you submitted a workshop proposal (the deadline was March 15).
 We will also be looking for volunteers to help onsite during the convergence.
 Watch for a volunteer sign up email after you register.
 If you live locally and want to host a contemporaneous event after hours during the HAC weekend, e-mail us with your fresh ideas!

 Don’t see your questions?